RESEARCH PROJECT

 LEGS

-Designed to land the Hopper and absorb the shock, the legs of the Hopper are comprised of one central leg equipped with a damper and two lateral legs.
+Designed to land the Hopper and absorb a 10g vertical deceleration equivalent to a 1.5 meters drop.
+The legs of the Hopper consist of one central leg equipped with a damper and two lateral legs.

 My dad has a camera drone, how are yours any different?